 *If you do not have a qualifying relationship for an Order of Protection, you may be eligible to apply for an Injunction Against Harassment.
-You must be able to allege one instance of sexual violence or at least two incidents during the past year during which the defendant harassed you.
+In your petition, you must describe one instance of sexual violence OR at least two incidents during the past year when you believe the defendant harassed you.

 *If you are an employer seeking protection of your business or employees, you may apply for an Injunction Against Workplace Harassment based on a single act or a series of acts of harassment.

 Your information will be saved in this portal for up to 90 days.
 At any time during this 90-day period, you may take the next step of filing your petition at an Arizona court.
 Until you file your petition at a court, you will be able to return here to update your information if necessary.

 You are encouraged to speak to a victim advocate before you file your petition.
 An advocate can help you make a safety plan and give you more information about how an Order of Protection works and how it will be served on the defendant.